ufo-kit/concert/docs/usage/install.rst

     $ cd concert-x.y.z
     $ sudo python setup.py install

+To get the latest source follow the instructions given in the :ref:`developer documentation <get-the-code>`.

 More information on installing Concert using the ``setup.py`` script, can be found in the official `Python documentation`__.